WhyAreAllTheseTaken/rpgonline/README.md

 # RPGOnline
 A game engine for 2D top-down tile-based games with multiplayer support.
+The library also provides a format for storing binary data as a series of hierachal tags.

 RPGOnline is licensed under the 3-Clause BSD Licence.